You are here

 - Includes a hyperlink that has an odd looking URL (for instance with a foreign country as the domain, or trying to match a legitimate web address but spelled differently)

-- But beware - some phishing messages actually include valid From addresses such as firstname.lastname@example.org or email@example.com that are spoofed or simulated, include the words "Bloomsburg University", include Bloomsburg University's actual street address and phone number, have correct spelling and grammar, and list an actual persons name (typically it's a name of someone that does not work for the university) in the body of the email to make it seem more legitimate.
+- But beware - some phishing messages actually include valid From addresses such as email@example.com or firstname.lastname@example.org that are spoofed or simulated, include the words "Bloomsburg University", include Bloomsburg University's actual street address and phone number, have correct spelling and grammar, and list an actual persons name (typically it's a name of someone that does not work for the university) in the body of the email to make it seem more legitimate.
 They can even steal a BU logo and put it on the web form.
-Pay careful attention to web page addresses before ever typing in your password.
+As phishing campaigns get better, we've even seen the scammers copy our entire webmail logon page so it is extremely important to Pay careful attention to the web page address in the address bar of your browser before ever typing in your password.

 - The reason education of phishing is so important is because when a BU account is compromised and sends spam to the Internet, it can cause problems for all Bloomsburg University Faculty, Staff, and Students.
 As our mail server sends authenticated spam, our servers start showing up on spam lists and many mail servers on the internet blacklist our mail servers so the rest of the non-compromised email accounts can no longer get their Internet email delivered to its destination successfully and it is outside of our control other than re-securing compromised accounts and trying to convince each and every Internet server out there that we've cleaned up the situation and won't be spamming them anymore.